sentryco/Logger/README.md

 ### Reasoning:
 - Efficiently debugging complex apps, requires filtering, or else the console quickly becomes cluttered
 - It is much easier to fix a network bug when we can turn of ui and db logging
-- Being able to debug errors to an endpoint like google analytics or firebase crashalytics
+- It is helpful to send errors to an endpoint like google analytics or firebase crashalytics

 ### Logging format:
 ```swift